xianqiu/latex-simple-styles/README.md

 ## Features

 * Easy to use and modify.
 * Support both Chinese and English.
+Font files are included in the repository.
 * Support multiple operating systems: Windows/MacOS/Linux.

 ## Previews